 A complete application includes proof of service on USCIS.
-A proof of service is a simple legal document that lets OLAP know that you sent complete copies of everything that OLAP received to the appropriate USCIS official(s).
+A proof of service is a simple legal document that tells OLAP that you sent a complete copy of your application packet to the appropriate USCIS District Director(s).
 The proof of service is included in Form EOIR-31 (Part 12) and Form EOIR-31A (Part 7).

-Be sure to organize the recognition and accreditation applications in separate packets, copying any materials that are needed for more than one packet.
-For example, if you are applying for agency recognition and accreditation of two staff, you will submit three separate packets.
+Be sure to organize the recognition and accreditation applications in separate sections.
+For example, if you are applying for agency recognition and accreditation of two staff, your application will have three separate sections.